 Past habits are used to talk about repeated actions or states in the past that are no longer happening.
-In this article, you have a complete overview of what is meant by past habits or habits in the past.
-In this article, you’ll find out how to use and form this grammatical structure.
+In this article, you have a complete overview of what is meant by past habits or habits in the past and you’ll find out how to use and form this grammatical structure.
 Take a look at the following examples:

 This used to be a parking lot.

 He would get up at six every morning.

 Past habits in English are used to talk about repeated actions or states in the past that are no longer true today.
 It’s important that the habit/state you are talking about is different now from what it used to be in the past.

 Talking about past habits is fairly easy and there are three ways to do this: